 Administrative Withdrawal/Leave.
-Should it be determined that a student is a risk to him/her/their self or others, based on exhibited and/or documented behavior, or if a student continues to remain academically unengaged after reasonable intervention from the University, the student may be administratively withdrawn.
+Should it be determined that a student is a risk to themselves or others, based on exhibited and/or documented behavior, or if a student continues to remain academically unengaged after reasonable intervention from the University, the student may be administratively withdrawn.
 The Senior Vice President coordinates this process.
 Financial and academic matters related to an administrative withdrawal will be handled on a case-by-case basis, though they will normally adhere to existing University policies and practices.
-Based on a student's observed and documented behavior, specifically as it relates to his/her welfare or the safety of the campus community, the Vice President for Campus Life and Operational Management or designee may, in consultation with and concurrence from other University officials (Office of Counseling and Student Health, Sentara Student Health Center, Campus Security, and Office of Residence Life), separate a student from the University permanently or for a stated period of time.
+Based on a student's observed and documented behavior, specifically as it relates to his/her welfare or the safety of the campus community, the Senior Vice President or designee may, in consultation with and concurrence from other University officials (Counseling Services, Sentara Student Health Center, Campus Security, and Office of Residence Life), separate a student from the University permanently or for a stated period of time.
 A temporary separation may also include required action on the student's behalf as a criterion for readmission.
 This may include counseling or other health/behavioral modification interventions.
-Administrative separation will only be utilized under certain circumstances, in matters of grave concern, and when the University's traditional methods for parting with a student must be compromised due to urgency and for the sake of safety.
-A notice of the administrative withdrawal will be presented to the student and copied to all appropriate parties.
-This notice, which will appear in letter format and may be delivered electronically, will communicate the conditions that accompany the withdrawal as they may relate to a student's permanent or temporary separation from the University, as well as conditions that must be satisfied as a requirement for eligibility for consideration for readmission.
-Financial and academic implications of an administrative withdrawal will be managed on a case-by-case basis, in consultation with appropriate University officials, and in accordance with the University's policies and practices.